Which style is right for you?

 Nailing this format often requires journalists, editors, producers, sound designers as well as a lot of time.
 Examples include This American Life, Serial and S-Town.

-You can make shows like this as simple or complex as you like but they often contain a lot of audio elements including grabs of interviews, ambient sound, phone conversations, behind the scenes audio, the list goes on.
+You can make shows like this as simple or complex as you like but they often contain a lot of audio elements including grabs of interviews, ambient sound, phone conversations, behind-the-scenes audio and the list goes on.

 They also require time to collect all these different elements, storyboard them and then edit everything together.